MicrosoftDocs/sql-docs/docs/connect/odbc/windows/sql-server-login-dialog.md

 - **SQL Server** with login ID and password
 - **Windows Integrated** authentication using the currently logged-in user's account
 - **Active Directory Password** with login ID and password
-- **Active Directory Integrated** authentication using the currently logged-in user's account
+- **Active Directory Integrated** authentication using the currently logged-in Microsoft Entra user's account

-- **Active Directory Interactive** authentication with login ID
+- **Active Directory Interactive** authentication with a Microsoft Entra login ID

-- **Managed Service Identity** authentication with Managed Identity
+- **Managed Service Identity** authentication with Microsoft Entra managed identity

-- **Active Directory Service Principal** authentication with Microsoft Entra service principal
+- **Active Directory Service Principal** authentication with a Microsoft Entra service principal

 See [Data Source Wizard Screen 2](../../../connect/odbc/windows/dsn-wizard-2.md) for more information on the authentication modes.